 Theodora Goes Wild was a showcase for Dunne’s incredible versatility.
 She sings, she dances, she plays the piano, (Dunne received a degree in music from Chicago Musical College, now Roosevelt University) and she shows her seemingly effortless comic timing.
 Dunne was so good as Theodora Lynn that she received the second of her five Best Actress Academy Award nominations.
 The comedy landscape would never be the same.
 In the wake of that comedy triumph, it was inevitable that the studio suits would put Dunne in another comedy.

 The Awful Truth (1937) is a screwball comedy masterpiece that put Cary Grant on the map.
 Before this film, Grant was doing fine as eye candy to his more famous female costars.
 As popular as he was, he hadn’t yet solidified his movie image and on-screen persona.
 Like Dunne in Theodora Goes Wild, Grant was reluctant to make The Awful Truth.
 Grant originally didn’t feel comfortable under Leo McCarey’s direction.
 McCarey had an improvisational style that was troubling to the actor.
 As crazy as it seems today, Grant campaigned to switch roles with character actor Ralph Bellamy.
-Ironically, it’s McCarey’s direction and encouragement that help established Grant as one of the best light comedy actors of all time—according to director Peter Bogdonovitch, “there was Cary Grant and everyone else was an also-ran.”
+Ironically, it’s McCarey’s direction and encouragement that helped established Grant as one of the best light comedy actors of all time—according to director Peter Bogdonovitch, “there was Cary Grant and everyone else was an also-ran.”
 In The Awful Truth, Grant is charming, funny, and showed that he was a master at physical comedy.
 Paired with Dunne, he appears comfortable, assured.
 He also looks as though he’s having the time of his life on screen.
 The chemistry between the two stars was magical.
 The film made Grant a superstar and Dunne earned another Best Actress nomination.

 |Publicity photo of Dunne and Grant for The Awful Truth|